Flizpay/flizpay-for-woocommerce/README.txt

   - CHANGED
     - Increased time of the cashback cached value to 10 min

+- v1.4.2
+  - CHANGED
+    - Create order in draft mode to prevent accountability softwares from picking the order in pending

 == Upgrade Notice ==

+= v1.4.2 =
+* Orders are now created in draft mode to prevent being picked by other softwares while in pending state

 = v1.4.1 =
 * Reverted value with cashback at the checkout page and increased cached time for cashback value